Is it Chemistry? Is it Physics?

 The answer is…Yes!
 Nanotechnology also involves biology, several disciplines of engineering, material science, and medicine.
 Anywhere molecules and atoms are concerned, nanotechnology can potentially play a role.

 When the terms “nanoscience” and “nanotechnology” first appeared, there was a tendency to treat them as a separate scientific discipline or as a new industry.
 Most practitioners nowadays tend to view nanoscience and nanotechnology as interrelated with other disciplines.
-Thus, observational tools that image the nano world (like the Atomic Force Microscope) can be applied in several scientific areas, and researchers of different backgrounds and aims are using those tools routinely to answer questions about the material and biological world around us.
+Thus, observational tools that image the nano world (like the Atomic Force Microscope or the Transmission Electron Microscope) can be applied in several scientific areas, and researchers of different backgrounds and aims are using those tools routinely to answer questions about the material and biological world around us.

 Silver nanoparticles.
 Image credit: Tyrannosaurus/bigstock.com